Making Greeting Card Collage from Old Greeting Cards

 One option is to chop up the old cards into tiny confetti pieces.
 Then use the pieces to create the greeting card art.

 However, the collage card featured here follows a simpler

 approach: cutting out and using specific and identifiable shapes,

 Obviously, this card is a great way to encourage someone, especially after an on-stage performance.

 Apart from this, it's also cool for saying thank you.
-There's more on this in the tips and tricks section below.
+By the way, there's more on this in the tips and tricks section shown further below.

 It’s that simple.